Steven Guttman: Early career

 After graduating from law school, Guttman accepted a position with Federal Realty Investment Trust.
 He became COO of the Maryland-based real estate investment trust in 1978 as well as a managing trustee in 1979.
 In 1980, he was also appointed the president of the company.

 During Guttman's tenure, the company expanded beyond the Mid-Atlantic states.
 In the 1980s, Guttman and Federal Realty also developed Bethesda Row, a shopping district in Bethesda, Maryland with an emphasis on restaurants, as well as Pentagon Row, a mix of retail and residential space in Pentagon City, Virginia.
-In 2001, Guttman was appointed the chairman of the board while still serving as CEO of the company.
+In 2001, Guttman was appointed chairman while still CEO of the company.

 Santana Row is perhaps the largest project Guttman has undertaken.
 The mixed-use development in San Jose, California represented a significant investment of the company's equity.
 Due in part to criticism of his handling of this project, in March 2002, Guttman announced his plans to resign upon completion of Santana Row.
 On August 19, 2002, a fire at Santana Row damaged over a hundred residential properties, delaying the opening of the project.
 According to officials, "it was the costliest in San Jose's history."
 Guttman had moved to the city to oversee the completion of the project.
 He was on hand to call emergency services and witness the destruction the fire wrought.
-Guttman retired from his career at Federal Realty in early 2003 having served twenty-two years as CEO of the company.
+Guttman retired from his career at Federal Realty in early 2003 after 22 as CEO.
 Despite the problems faced by project, Santana Row was a successful project with high yields for Federal Realty and good revenue for the retail tenants.

 Guttman founded Storage Deluxe when he began investing in self-storage in 1998.
 Storage Deluxe builds and own self storage properties and has developed dozens of properties in the New York city metro area.
 In 2011 Storage Deluxe sold 22 of its facilities to CubeSmart for $560 million.
 The facilities ranged in size from 50,000 – 165,000 square feet for a total of 1.6 million square feet.
 In 2019, Storage Deluxe announced it had acquired a site in East Williamsburg, New York with plans to erect a 220,000 square foot facility in a $100 million development.
 In October 2020, CubeSmart announced the acquisition of eight additional self-storage properties in New York City from Storage Deluxe for $540 million.